Autonomic System Drugs

 Nicotinic Agents

-Nicotinic receptors are present both at the autonomic ganglia and at the neuromuscular junction.
+Nicotinic receptors are present both at the autonomic ganglia and at the neuromuscular junction (NMJ).

-– The NMJ blockers (muscle relaxants) are either non-depolarizing which directly block the receptor or depolarising, which give persistent stimulation to prevent stimulation of contraction by ACh.
+NMJ blockers (muscle relaxants) are either non-depolarising, which work by directly blocking the receptor or depolarising, which provide persistent stimulation to prevent stimulation of contraction by acetylcholine.

-These are competitive antagonists at both the sympathetic and parasympathetic ganglia
+These are competitive antagonists which act at both the sympathetic and parasympathetic ganglia.

-– They are rarely used except to lower blood pressure in hypertensive emergency
+They are rarely used except to lower blood pressure in a hypertensive emergency.

-This is the only depolarising muscle relaxant used today which has a very short duration of action
+This is a depolarising muscle relaxant which has a very short duration of action.

-– It is used in surgery to induce brief paralysis in short surgeries and also to aide intubation
+It is used in short surgeries to induce and to aide intubation.

 Side effects

-They are used in surgery and electroconvulsive therapy to give muscle relaxation
+They are used in surgery and electroconvulsive therapy to induce muscle relaxation.

 Side effects